LV-VL4/LV-VL4/README.md

 **NO STUPID EXCUSES** : if you are caught, "my friend gave it to me" is not a valid excuse.

-I will continue to update this README to warn others about players who refuse to respect original creators.
+i will continue to update this README to warn others about players who refuse to respect original creators.